-CSL 538 - Practicum III: Psychotherapy in the Professional Setting (formerly known as Practicum IV)
+CSL 538 - MACP Practicum III: Psychotherapy in the Professional Setting 2 Credits

-Prerequisites: CSL 551 & 552, CSL 553, CSL 537, CSL 542, CSL 544, and CSL 545 (can be taken concurrent with CSL 530)

-This practicum functions as a synthesis of the Master of Arts in Counseling Psychology.
+Prerequisites: CSL 542, CSL 544, CSL 545, CSL 551, 552, CSL 553 (can be taken concurrent with CSL 530) This practicum functions as a synthesis of the Master of Arts in Counseling Psychology.
 It provides an observed therapeutic experience with a senior therapist followed by class and faculty feedback and evaluation.
 The student interacts with issues of interviewing, assessment, diagnosing and treatment, as well as the use of therapeutic relationship to address client concerns.
 The course draws on the theoretical categories presented throughout the degree as well as the training experiences in practica and internships.

-CSL 542 - Therapy I: Interpersonal Theory and the Practice of Therapy 2 Credits
+CSL 542 - Therapy I: Interpersonal Theory and the Practice of Therapy

-Prerequisites: BTI 501, CSL 528, and CSL 551
+Prerequisites: BTI 501, CSL 502, CSL 517, CSL 527, CSL 528, CSL 551, CSL 552